The Match Artist

-One of the most common questions we get is, "is dating photography a thing."
+One of the most common questions we get is, "Is dating photography a thing?"
 Yes, it is quite literally a thing and the best thing ever for someone in the dating game.
-If you are unable to find the match that you want or are being looked over by women or men even on an app like Tinder, for instance, then it's important to take a close hard look at those dating photos.
+If you are unable to find the match that you want or are being looked over by women or men even on an app like Tinder, then it's important to take a close hard look at those dating photos.
 In fact, with many dating platforms being picture first, like Tinder, the prospect's first impression of your profile picture needs to be the best it can.
 It would help if you made a good enough impression for the prospect to tap on your picture profile and browse through some of those other pictures you uploaded before reading the bio.

-The vast majority of people on Tinder, for instance, will never read the bio without first being lured in by a photo that, for them, has potential.
-It is often subtle cues that may signal to a prospect that they should take a closer look at you.
-Dating photography specializes in making sure that not only are you seen in the best light, but those subtle cues are more prominent.
+The vast majority of people on Tinder, Bumble, or Hinge, for example, will never read the bio without first being lured in by a photo that, for them, has potential.
+It is often subtle cues that signal to a prospect they should take a closer look at you.
+Dating photography specializes in making sure that not only are you seen in the best light, but that those subtle cues are more prominent.
 That's why dating photography is an instrumental part of building a dating profile that helps you attract the right people.
 However, a lot more goes into dating photography, which includes research into what attracts the people you want to date.
 Everyone is different and is attracted to an entirely different set of physical or facial attributes.
 It goes without saying that specific facial and physical attributes are more attractive for some people than others.

-Dating photographs need to be honest and show off those so-called "best attributes" without it appearing overdone.
-Yes, we know it's confusing, but there is often a thin line between having an attractive dating photograph but one that comes across as being extensively edited.
+Dating photographs need to be honest and show off those so-called "best attributes" without appearing overdone.
+Yes, we know it's confusing, but there is often a thin line between having an attractive dating photograph or one that comes across as being extensively edited.
 Today, people are much more capable of spotting a doctored image, which will almost always take points off your credibility score.
 If anything, you never want to come across as being dodgy in your dating profile.

-Interestingly, when you hire a professional dating photographer, you are getting an edge over the competition especially considering that 85% of people on dating websites use selfies.
-Many also have photos taken by someone they are close to, and worst of all use a multitude of filters, all of which work to their disadvantage.
+Interestingly, when you hire a professional dating photographer, you are getting an edge over the competition, especially considering that 85% of people on dating websites use selfies.
+Many also have photos taken by someone they are close to and—worst of all—use a multitude of filters, all of which work to their disadvantage.

 Based on what you've read so far, you would assume that everyone needs online dating photography to find the right match.
-In reality, though, that's not the case.
-While everyone can benefit from professional online dating photography, just like everyone can use a new car, some people benefit more from it than others.
+In reality, that's not the case.
+While everyone can benefit from professional online dating photography, just like everyone can use a new car, some people benefit from it more than others.

 On the flip side, younger men don't receive as much attention.
 Young men in their late to early 20s are seen as being immature.
-The selfies don't help their (men) case either, because most women just swipe past them since it's similar to every other frat boy or young man to them.
-Even posting pictures of your six-pack will only get you so far!
-Don't get us wrong most women aren't looking for a guy with a potbelly, puffed up face, or someone who likes dressing up as a cosplay character but maturity matters.
+The selfies don't help their case either, because most women just swipe past them since it's similar to every other frat boy or young man to them.
+Even posting pictures of your six-pack will only get you so far.
+Don't get us wrong, most women aren't looking for a guy with a potbelly, puffed up face, or someone who likes dressing up as a cosplay character, but maturity matters.
 As professional photographers, we know what attributes attract women.
 Whether it's an older man or a young man, highlighting those attributes will help attract women of the right age and type.

 So, here are a couple of examples of men and women who can benefit significantly from a professionally created online dating profile: